rocketvalidator/docs-rocketvalidator/docs/api/reports.md

   <dt>Deep Crawl</dt>
   <dd>Boolean to indicate whether deep crawling was enabled or not.
 If it's enabled, the Spider witll recursively include more linked pages from the pages it finds, until the Max Pages limit is reached.</dd>

+  <dt>Prefer Canonical URLs</dt>
+  <dd>Boolean to indicate whether our crawler should use canonical URLs from your web pages, if present.</dd>

   <dt>Dynamic Crawler <sup class="badge-pro">Pro</sup></dt>
   <dd>Boolean to indicate whether Dynamic Crawler should be used instead of the default static crawler.
 The Dynamic Crawler renders each web page found using a headless browser, so it's able to find links in JavaScript-powered web pages.</dd>